mraad/spark-csv-es/README.md

 error.exception=true
 #
 # Field separator - default is tab
-# If the value starts with 0 then it is conveted to hex and then a char
+# If the value starts with 0 then it is conveted to hex number and then it is then converted a char
 #
 field.sep=,
 #